Guobower/sale_modules/README.md

  - Partner email validator
  - Menu for blocked orders
  - Option to give shipping discount on sales order
+ - Block sale order confirmation for on hold partner
  - ...